 What are the implications for humanity?

 In an attempt to broadly answer all these concerns in a positive way, there are some who might argue that strong AI should be superior only in the sense that it is more capable of solving problems, which will be of benefit to humanity.
-As such, strong AI remains a subservient tool to humanity and there is nothing to worry about:
+As such, strong AI will remain a subservient tool to humanity and there is nothing to worry about:

-But does anybody really believe this line?
+But does anybody really believe this argument?